cerdamario13/garmin-connector/README.md

 Upload the data into the **data** folder.
 The data will be formatted using [Wrangle Recipes](https://wrangles.io/en/python/recipes).

 Run the flask development server to start using.
 This project works in conjunction with [Garmin Dashboard](https://github.com/cerdamario13/Garmin-dashboard) React project.

+*Note: This is one of my first Flask projects*